jlangch/venice/doc/readme/ext-parsatron-guide.md

                (some parser)

-`run` takes the wrapped output from the parser and unwraps it for us before returning it, which is why our `run` calls always gave us vanilla Clojure data structures before.
+`run` takes the wrapped output from the parser and unwraps it for us before returning it, which is why our `run` calls always gave us vanilla Venice data structures before.

 We're almost to the point where we can create full-featured parsers.
 The final